 “Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.”

 Statutory Framework for the Early Years Foundation Stage- 2021

 In our Early Years Foundation Stage (EYFS) we meet the needs of all of our children through a challenging and exciting provision that allows children to become more independent in their learning.
 We believe that children are more engaged when they have a choice in their learning and so our timetables includes lots of opportunities for children to ‘free flow’ and engage in play both indoors and outdoors.
 Through playing children are learning many new skills such as: risk taking; social skills; fine motor skills; problem solving; and communication skills.

-At the end of reception year, EYFS staff will complete an end of year profile for each child to determine whether they are emerging, expected, or exceeding in the seven areas of learning and development.
+At the end of reception year, EYFS staff will complete an end of year profile for each child to determine whether they are emerging or expected in the seven areas of learning and development.
 The areas are shown below.
-More details on this can also be found at: https://www.foundationyears.org.uk/files/2012/03/Development-Matters-FINAL-PRINT-AMENDED.pdf

 The Foundation Stage is divided into Reception (children aged 4-5 years old) and Nursery (children aged 3-4 years old)